If you think about it, we should be the happiest species on the planet!

 “Do not set aside your happiness.
 Do not wait to be happy in the future.
 The best time to be happy is always now.” – Roy T. Bennett

-To be happy is a choice you can make right now
+To be happy is a choice you can make, beginning now!

 And what thoughts come to your mind when I tell you that it’s ok to make your personal happiness a priority in your life?